Chapter Six – The Song Remains the Same

 Jay shook off bleak thoughts and focused on the woman in front of her.
 Flexible and elegant, she floated.
 As graceful as a ballet dancer, she carried herself agile and strong for someone one hundred fifty-some years old.

-The body Jay now occupied—born off the 3D biological printing production line by a fortnight—altered radically, still definitely not as irrefutable as Niko’s.
+The body Jay now occupied—born off the 3D biological printing production line by a fortnight—altered radically and yet still definitely not as irrefutable as Niko’s.
 Jay, however, witnessed her sublimely human—wasted and blundering from one philosophical thought to another like a stoned teenager.

 “This time feels different,” Jay said.